AiraCode/postgis-snowflake-intelligence-demo/snowflake/SNOWFLAKE_INTELLIGENCE_QUESTIONS.md

 ---

-## Category 2: Troubleshooting & Diagnostics
+## Category 2: Troubleshooting & Diagnostics 🔍📊

+*Mixed: Search for finding similar, Analyst for counts*

-- "What are the most common issues reported?"
+- "What are the most common issues reported?" 📊
-- "Show me lights with recurring problems"
+- "Show me lights with recurring problems" 🔍
-- "Find similar issues to this flickering LED problem"
+- "Find similar issues to this flickering LED problem" 🔍
-- "Which lights have had multiple maintenance requests?"
+- "Which lights have had multiple maintenance requests?" 📊
-- "What issues happen during monsoon season?"
+- "What issues happen during monsoon season?" 📊

 ---

-## Category 3: Location-Based Queries
+## Category 3: Location-Based Queries 🔍📊

+*Search for finding, Analyst for aggregations*

-- "Show me faulty lights near MG Road"
+- "Show me faulty lights near MG Road" 🔍
-- "Which neighborhoods have the most maintenance issues?"
+- "Which neighborhoods have the most maintenance issues?" 📊
-- "Find all open requests in the downtown area"
+- "Find all open requests in the downtown area" 🔍
-- "What lights need repair in high-population areas?"
+- "What lights need repair in high-population areas?" 🔍
-- "Show me maintenance issues near the city center"
+- "Show me maintenance issues near the city center" 🔍

 ---